CalvinJacobsen/Budgeteer/README.md

 ---

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+A simple app that uses web manifest technology to store and cache data offline, so you can use the application without worry that your data isn't going to be recorded.

 ---

 ## <div align ='center'> <a name="installation"></a> **Installation** </div>
 ---

-This app is deployed on heroku.
-If you would like to download it locally the link to the repository is listed below.
-When the repo is cloned, simply run an npm i to download the necessary dependencies.
+You can download the repo locally via the link to the repository listed below.After you clone the repo, run an '$ npm i' in your bash terminal to download the necessary dependencies.
 To run the app input npm start.
-The app should direct you to port 3000 for local development.
+The app should direct you to port 3000 or the personally set port.

 ---